halifecik/42Cursus/README.md

 # 🌟 42Cursus
-tree/main/
 Welcome!
-This repos\ tory showcases my solutions to programming projects from the [42 School](https://www.42network.org/) curriculum.
+This repository showcases my solutions to programming projects from the [42 School](https://www.42network.org/) curriculum.

 ---